 Once the dough has risen, dump it back on the counterop and knead it lightly to deflate for just a few seconds, then divide into two.

 Form each half into a ball.
 Then, using your fist, punch each ball into a circle about six inches in diameter.
 Pick up the edge of the circle of dough close to you and start rolling until you form a cylinder.
 Press the seams in with your fingertips.

-Using the palms of your hand, roll each half into a long rope, about 10-12 inches in length.
+Using the palms of your hand, roll each cylinder into a long rope, about 10-12 inches in length.

-Place the two ropes side by side, with at least 5 inches between them, on the baking sheet.
+Place the two ropes side by side, with at least 4-5 inches between them, on the baking sheet.
 Sprinkle on some flour over the tops, using a sieve or a strainer.

-Just before you place the bread in the pan, spray the inside of the oven with water.
+Just before you place the bread in the pan, spray the walls of the oven with water.

 Place the baking sheet in the oven and bake 25-30 minutes until the loaves are golden brown.